GabrieleGroppo/kubepattern-doc/docs/roadmap.md

 ## ✅ Recently Launched

-*The big features we've shipped in the last few months.
-For a full list, please visit our [Changelog](link-to-your-changelog).*
+*The big features recentely launched 🚀*

 * [x] **Pattern As Code Linter:** Lint your pattern as code with API and prevent malformed pattern from being analyzed.
 * [x] **CRD output:** A CRD output for found patterns.